Mitochondrial donation - The Lily Foundation

 By showing MPs the personal impact of mitochondrial disease, and the life-changing potential of mitochondrial donation, our families helped turn a complex scientific discovery into something that would make a real and tangible benefit to everyday lives.

-Is mitochondrial disease now legal in the UK?
+Is mitochondrial donation now legal in the UK?

 After years of careful review and public consultation, the Mitochondrial Donation Regulations were passed by Parliament in February 2015, with overwhelming cross-party support.
 Many MPs in the House paid tribute to the families in their constituencies who had helped them understand the real-life implications of mitochondrial disease, as well as what this groundbreaking science really meant to them.